Editor's note: This story has been updated throughout.

 The Texas Tribune thanks its sponsors.
 Become one.

 Abortion opponents are hoping for more traction than usual this session, with an ultraconservative Legislature and a Republican in the White House.
 Meanwhile, reproductive rights advocates are intensifying their resistance, worried that lawmakers at the state and federal level again have abortion in their crosshairs.

-Committee Chairman Charles Schwertner, R-Georgetown, kicked off Wednesday’s hearing with discussion of his own bill, SB 8, which would ban abortion providers from donating aborted fetal tissue to medical researchers, citing as evidence undercover videos released last year that purport to show Planned Parenthood employees admitting to selling fetal tissue.
+Committee Chairman Charles Schwertner, R-Georgetown, kicked off Wednesday’s hearing with discussion of his own bill, SB 8, which would ban abortion providers from donating aborted fetal tissue to medical researchers, citing as evidence undercover videos released in 2015 that purport to show Planned Parenthood employees admitting to selling fetal tissue.
 Though the controversial videos have been widely debunked, anti-abortion lawmakers have pointed to them as substantiation that Planned Parenthood was motivated by profit.

 “What we want to do is get away from profiting motive as well as middlemen dealing with fetal tissue,” Schwertner said.

 Lubbock Sen. Charles Perry argued his Senate Bill 415 would end the “barbaric practice” of taking the fetus apart while it’s alive.
 He said his bill does not ban dilation and evacuation abortions altogether; it just requires the fetus to be deceased first.
 Abortion rights advocates say Perry’s bill would remove the safest way to perform the procedure on a pregnant woman.